ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/function-multiversioning/_review.md

         question: >
             What is the main benefit of Function Multiversioning?
         answers:
-            - I may reuse my binaries on different targets without sacrificing runtime performance.
+            - I can reuse my binaries on different targets without sacrificing runtime performance.
             - My application binaries will be smaller in size.
         correct_answer: 1
         explanation: >
-            The produced binaries can be reused on different targets, but they may be larger in size.
+            The binaries produced can be reused on different targets, but they might be larger in size.

     - questions:
         question: >